fbpx

 The importance of the 5 Whys

-The original 5 Why method is seen as a root cause analysis method and is applied in many industries with the intention to find the root of a problem.
+The essential 5 Whys method is famed for its role as a root cause analysis tool and has broad applications across various sectors to determine the origin of a problem.

 0 Comments